2023 Define American Fellowship

 The world is moved by stories and storytellers.
 Culture is changed by compelling narratives.

-The 2023 Define American Fellowship supports artists and storytellers who happen to be immigrants who are working in narrative art forms.
-We will select five fellows to participate in workshops and conversations around: defining and broadening their audiences, demystifying career paths and opportunities, and methods for building support for a creative practice both within their individual communities as well as in the larger national arts community.
+The Define American Fellowship supports artists and storytellers who happen to be immigrants and are working in narrative art forms.
+The five fellows in the 2023 cohort will participate in workshops and conversations around: defining and broadening their audiences, demystifying career paths and opportunities, and building support for a creative practice both within their individual communities as well as in the larger national arts community.

 Who should apply

-The 2023 Define American Fellowship is open to immigrant artists working in a lead creative role in narrative-oriented art forms (writing, filmmaking, visual storytelling, theater, illustration, podcasting, etc.) with some experience in their chosen medium.
+The Define American Fellowship is open to immigrant artists working in a lead creative role in narrative-oriented art forms (writing, filmmaking, visual storytelling, theatre, illustration, podcasting, etc.) with some experience in their chosen medium.

 Examples of experience level: